College of Business

 Your employer needs to work with you to design the learning outcomes of your internship, mentor you during your internship, and provide evaluations of your work.

 • Any student can have an internship.
-However, one must be a junior or senior to earn Academic Credit while completing an internship.
+However, one must be a junior or senior to earn Academic Credit.

 • An intern can work part-time (10-20 hours) during the semester and full-time during the summer, if not enrolled in any summer courses.